 Juice the oranges and lemon(s) with a citrus juicer or an electric citrus juicer.
 Add the juice and pulp to a bowl.
 Remove any seeds.

 For the grain mix

-For each serving, place about 35 g of the grain mix (prepared mix of grains and seeds) in an electric coffee grinder and grind for about 10 seconds.
+For each serving, place about 35 g of the grain mix (prepared mix of grains and seeds) in an electric coffee grinder and grind for about 5 to 10 seconds.
 The amount, type, and number of different grains and seeds you use and how fine you grind them is up to you and should be based on your own taste and needs.

 The finer you grind the grains and seeds, the less natural the muesli will be, but if they are too coarsely ground, they won’t be able to absorb enough of the liquid and may be too hard.
 Try out a variety of different grinds.

 Add the coarsely ground mixture to the bowl with the juice and mix together with a spoon so that the grains and seeds are evenly mixed with the liquid.
 If you use significantly more grains and seeds than called for in the recipe, then you can either squeeze more juice or add a little water.

 The acidic liquid with a lot of vitamin C allows the enzyme phytase to break down the phytate in the seeds quickly, which allows us to absorb more nutrients from the seeds.
 This is why we have ordered the steps in this way.

 For the basic fruit mix

 Peel the banana(s), finely chop, and place in a bowl.

 If you are underweight, add two bananas, which is then one banana per person, and/or use more grains and seeds.